| | Note: If you're on a mobile device and aren't automatically forwarded to a more compatible version, Click here.

 this doesn't stop coal interests from advertising the technology as if

-fuels represent a double CO2 pollution load unless CCS is employed.
+represent a double CO2 pollution load unless CCS is employed.
+Even then,

-Even then, there would be no difference between the impact of
+there would be no difference between the impact of coal fuels and

 political organizations have released reports on the costs of acting